-Named after Joseph Fourier, the expansion of a periodic function as an infinite sum of sines and cosines of various frequencies and amplitudes.
+A Fourier series, named after Joseph Fourier, is the expansion of a periodic function as an infinite sum of sines and cosines of various frequencies and amplitudes.
 This is similar to the approximation of an irrational number by a sum of a series of rational numbers (or a decimal expansion).
 Most bounded, periodic functions (on the domain -π ≤ x ≤ π) can be analyzed as a sum of simple harmonic components.
 Thus if f(x) is such a function, with x taking values between -π and π, so that

 f(x + 2π) = f(x)it may be expressed as

 a0/2 + (a1cos x + b1sin x) + (a2cos 2x + b2sin 2x) + ...In this series, the nth coefficients, an and bn, are given by